bulletmark/pinstall/README.md

     service             Installs systemd services and corresponding timers. status              Reports systemctl status of services and timers installed from the current directory.
-    uv                  Installs or updates the uv tool. uvenv               Creates a Python virtual environment using uv. venv                Creates a Python virtual environment using venv + pip. version             Reports this program's version.
+    uv                  Installs or updates the uv program. uvenv               Creates a Python virtual environment using uv. venv                Creates a Python virtual environment using venv + pip. version             Reports this program's version.